Lecture 2 |

 Another flow from a book explaining the design concept that we have tried to put into practice in our projects.

 Up to this point in the course, you have learned what represents the basics of hardware design of modern digital systems.
 No doubt that you can continue this subject's content designing with hardware tools and VHDL advanced systems and even microprocessors and microcontrollers.
-This is the path proposed in most of the books on digital systems.
-However, the chapter 3 of our introductory CSD course will be based on the use of a commercial microcontroller, precisely for repeating some previous projects from the software point of view.
+This is the path proposed in most of the introductory books on digital systems.
+However, the next Chapter 3 for our CSD course will be based on the use of a commercial microcontroller, precisely for repeating some previous projects from the software point of view.